At least one public school district in New York City already has a simple plan for fighting high energy costs this fall.

 Heil sometimes shows up at 4 a.m. to make sure custodial staff turned off the lights and goes through storage closets to locate switches that shut down rooftop exhaust fans that run continuously.
 According to Heil, that single-minded attention to efficiency has cut the districts utility costs 30 percent since 2007.

-But Mount Sinai isnt the only school district in New York City that has embraced energy efficiency to save money off monthly bills.
+But Mount Sinai isnt the only school district in New York City that has embraced energy efficiency to reduce monthly costs.
 In fact, energy consumption by the citys 1,245 school buildings has decreased by 11 percent since 2008, spurred by soaring energy costs, tighter budgets and the desire to practice the environmentally friendly principals that they teach their students.

 In Yonkers, energy efficiency policies have provided dramatic relief from shrinking budgets.
 By working with its schools to save energy, the Westchester County School District was able to finance $18 million in new boilers, windows and other capital improvements that it wouldnt have otherwise been able to afford.
 At Lincoln High School, its 60-year-old boilers had been burning 137,500 gallons of heating oil a year.
 The new, more efficient boilers burn just 80,000 gallons.